 Conferences

--20th June 2023: Will present at the 37th International Congress of CIEF (International Council of Francophone Studies) in Hammamet, Tunisia, on topic "[Pro-]féminisme à travers le cinéma de l'Afrique post-coloniale".
+-20th June 2023: Presented at the 37th International Congress of CIEF (International Council of Francophone Studies) in Hammamet, Tunisia, on topic "[Pro-]féminisme à travers le cinéma de l'Afrique post-coloniale".

 -12th March 2022: Presented at the 53rd Annual Convention of Northeast Modern Language Association (NeMLA) in Baltimore, Maryland, on topic "Enjeu négo-féministe dans les films d'Ousmane Sembène".